kabilesh-c/cell-goo-protein-quest/README.md

 ## Deployment

-This project can be deployed to any static hosting service such as Vercel, Netlify, or GitHub Pages.
+This project is deployed on Vercel.
+You can view the live site at [https://proteinos.vercel.app/](https://proteinos.vercel.app/).

+To deploy your own instance:
+1. Fork this repository
+2. Connect it to your Vercel account
+3. Deploy with the default settings

 ## Contributing